dbpedia-spotlight/dbpedia-spotlight.github.io/spotlight/faq.md

 ### What are the differences in the models available? what does "en_2+2" stands for?
 > The numbers in the model names stand for cut-offs in terms of counts, so 2+3 stands for: minimum count of a surface form=2, minimum count of a context word=3.
 > Higher minimum counts mean that more sf-entity and sf-context word combinations are left out of the model.

+### Why the disambiguation:

+> ## 1.
+Does it work as expected in short texts?
+> The models are probabilistic and rely on the context of the text used.
+The greater the content - in words - the more efficient the disambiguation process, thus increasing the assertiveness of the provided links.
+> ## 2.
+Does it produce some false positives?
+> Even with sophisticated templates used for disambiguation, sometimes may appear links that are not related to the subject matter.
+This shows how compelling and complex it is to categorize and select the right information.
+You can work around this problem by increasing the confidence parameter.